Turbulent Transport in Tokamak-plasmas: A Thermodynamic Approach: From the Macroscopic to the Microscopic Description - Some Hints

 where the characteristic time $\tau_{char.}$ is the time between two random jumps of length $\Delta r$.
 The collisions make the particles jump on other magnetic lines.
 We may interpret this effect as a random walk whose time between two jumps is the thermal collision time evaluated at the averaged magnetic field $\beta_0$ (i.e., $\tau_{char.}=\tau_{\iota 0}$).
-In the so-called {\it hydrodynamical regime}, the relaxation time is much shorter than the hydrodynamical times.
-Hence, $\tau_{T\iota}/\tau_{\iota 0}\gg 1$.
-Fig.~\ref{fig_cgyrobohm} illustrates the behaviour of the gyro-Bohm coefficient versus the minor radius of FTU near the edge of the Tokamak.
+In the so-called {\it hydrodynamical regime}, the relaxation time is much shorter than the hydrodynamical times: $\tau_{T\iota}/\tau_{\iota 0}\gg 1$.
+Hence, the gyro-Bohm coefficient is much larger than both the neoclassical coefficient and the Bohm coefficient.

+To the best of our knowledge, this is the first time that the values for the Bohm and gyro-Bohm coefficients have been predicted theoretically.
+Further calculations at the microscopic level will be the subject of future work.